-We appreciate the District's commitment to resolve this finding and thank the District for its cooperation and assistance during the audit.
-We will review the status of the District's corrective action during our next audit.
+We thank the District for its cooperation and assistance during the audit and acknowledge its commitment to improving the condition described.
+We will review the status of this issue during our next audit.

 Applicable Laws and Regulations

 Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), section 516, Audit findings, establishes reporting requirements for audit findings.